Ali MacGraw: Personal life

 MacGraw's autobiography, Moving Pictures, revealed her struggles with alcohol and sex addiction.
 She was treated for the former at the Betty Ford Center.

-When former husband Evans received his star on the Hollywood Walk of Fame in 2002, she accompanied him.
+When ex-husband Evans received his star on the Hollywood Walk of Fame in 2002, she accompanied him.
 Their grandson Jackson was born in December 2010 to Josh and his wife, singer Roxy Saint.
-After Evans's 2019 death, MacGraw told The Hollywood Reporter, "Our son, Joshua, and I will miss Bob tremendously, and we are so very proud of his enormous contribution to the film industry."
-Evans told Vanity Fair in 2010 that during the last four decades of his life, MacGraw had been a good friend to him.
+After Evans' 2019 death, MacGraw told The Hollywood Reporter, "Our son, Joshua, and I will miss Bob tremendously, and we are so very proud of his enormous contribution to the film industry."
+Evans told Vanity Fair in 2010 that MacGraw had been a close friend of his despite their divorce.

 MacGraw has lived in Tesuque, New Mexico, since 1994, after the house she rented in Malibu was destroyed by a fire.
-MacGraw was originally intended to make a cameo as herself in the Breaking Bad episode "Grey Matter" as a guest at the birthday party of character Elliott Schwartz, set in Santa Fe, but her appearance did not make the final cut of the episode.
+She was originally intended to make a cameo as herself in the Breaking Bad episode "Grey Matter" as a guest at the birthday party of character Elliott Schwartz, set in Santa Fe, but her appearance did not make the final cut of the episode.